abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

     Defaults to 0.1, but all positive floating-point numbers are acceptable.

-convfor examplence_threshold:
+convergence_threshold:
     Float (optional)

-    Sets the maximum change for convfor examplence to be achieved.
+    Sets the maximum change for convergence to be achieved.
     Defaults to 0.001, but floating-point values greater than or equal to zero are acceptable.

 evaluate_cost: